archbardinexile/BGCL/_posts/faction/2024-09-13-dawnroot-druids.md

 ### Other Members

-- **Hlynur** Stoic, grey-haired male wood elf leader of the clan
+- **Hlynur** Stoic, silver-haired male wood elf with antlers; leader of the clan
-- **Myrthe** Kindly, dark-skinned female centaur deputy leader
+- **Myrthe** Headstrong, dark-skinned female centaur; deputy leader
-- **Bor** Non-binary half-orc, the clan's muscle
+- **Bor** Non-binary half-orc, the clan's carpenter and muscle
 - **Falvalor** Young and trusting moon elf
-- **Lothran** Ambitious wood elf warlock, childhood friend of Falvalor.
+- **Lothran** Ambitious wood elf warlock from the Sylvan Kingdoms.Childhood friend of Falvalor.
+Came to Dawnroot after old clan performed the rite of thorns.
 Made pact with eldritch flower being.
-- **Milo** Young highland Minotaur oath of the ancients paladin adopted by druids
+- **Milo** Young highland Minotaur; oath of the ancients paladin